soster/htadmin/README.md

 ![Screenshot](screenshot.png "Screenshot")

-After cloning set the appropriate rights, change `user` with your user:
+Since both the nginx and the php-fpm run as the www-data user, change the group for the app folder and everything within:

-`chown -R user:www-data app`
+`chgrp -R www-data app`

 PHP needs write permission for the user www-data.